KiokoEric/The_Cook.io/README.md

   <br>

-  <p align="center">The Explore section allows its users to immerse themselves in a treasure trove of recipes through use of the letters of the alphabet.
-Upon double clicking on any of the letters of the alphabet provided, the user is given a treasure trove of recipes that begin the alphabet letter selected.  </p>
+  <p align="center">The Explore section allows its users to immerse themselves in a treasure trove of recipes through the use of the letters of the alphabet.
+Upon double-clicking on any of the letters of the alphabet provided, the user is given a treasure trove of recipes that begin with the alphabet letter selected.  </p>
 </div>

 <div>